I'm a tool guy and love to put tools through the test. When I find a tool that can make life's every day projects easier, I like to share.

 Mailbox vandalism was bad in my neighborhood, especially on my side of the street.
 I was tired of picking my mailbox off the ground and duct-taping it back on the post.
 My neighbors used to laugh at me because of the duct tape.
 After duct taping my mailbox about four times, I decided I needed to do something to stop this from happening, but what?

-After vandalism, my neighbors would go out and buy another cheap mailbox, but not me, I was fed up and fought back!
-Now I have the last laugh as I drive off to work and everyone's mailbox is on the ground, except mine.
+After vandalism, my neighbors would go out and buy another cheap mailbox, but not me—I was fed up and fought back!
+I searched for indestructible mailboxes online and came up with the perfect solution.
+Now I have the last laugh as I drive off to work and everyone's mailbox is on the ground except mine.

 Indestructible Mailbox by Solar

 The first time my new indestructible mailbox got hit, it broke off the post bracket because I only had it screwed to a piece of wood.
 I made a few modifications to ensure this would never happen again.

 - I found a bracket kit that attached to the mailbox and the post bracket, so I bought two wood post adapter plates.